 [v.1] - "I will never break my covenant with you" - This is, perhaps, a condensing of what God said to Abraham when He changed his name from Abram to Abraham.
 At that time, God made an "everlasting covenant" with Abraham; therefore, it is understood that God would never break the covenant, given that it is everlasting.
 Reference, Genesis 17:1-8.

 [v.8-9] - Reference, Joshua 24:29-30.

 [v.16] - "judges" - Thus is the name of this book of the Bible.
 Now, when you see the term, "judges," used in this book, understand that this is most likely referring to a deliverer, rather than someone to govern or pass judgment.
-A clue to this is found within this same verse where it says, "who delivered them out of the hand of those who spoiled them." that is the role of these judges, or deliverers.
+A clue to this is found within this same verse where it says, "who delivered them out of the hand of those who plundered them."
+That is the role of these judges, or deliverers.
 Another clue is seen in the verse where God raised up the first judge, Othniel.
 In Judges 3:9, it says, "the LORD raised up a deliverer to the children of Israel, who delivered them, even Othniel the son of Kenaz."